 Even if your Connect or Guard is in range of your lock, something may be interfering with the connection.

 Draw an imaginary straight line between your Connect or Guard and your lock.
-Any time the line is blocked by something big or heavy, it might be causing interference.
+Any time the line is blocked by something big or heavy, it might cause interference.

 6. Reset your lock to factory defaults

-After that, add your lock back to the Nest app.
-See our installation instructions and start at the point where you connect your lock to the Nest app.
+After that, add your lock back to the app.
+Refer to the installation instructions and start at the point where you connect your lock to the app.